jpoliveira08/data_structures/stack/README.md

 </p>

 <p>
-    Stores objects into a sorte of "vertical" tower.
+    Stores objects into a sort of "vertical" tower.
 </p>

 - push() -> To add to the top.